 What is a ground rod?

 A ground rod is usually located very close to your main electrical service panel and is often made of copper or copper coated steel.
-They’re approximately ½” in diameter and eight to 10 feet in length.
+They’re approximately one-half-inch in diameter and 8 to 10 feet in length.
 It must be electrically tied to your main service panel to provide an approved ground connection.

 If a single ground has a resistance of 25 ohms or less, building codes allow it to be used as the only grounding device.
 If the resistance of a ground rod is greater than 25 ohms, at least one additional ground rod is required.

 Inspecting your ground rod

 Ground rods and their connections to your business or home’s electrical system may be damaged over time and must be properly maintained.
 Causes of damage include corrosion, freeze/thaw cycles, landscaping equipment or careless installation of grounds for other equipment, such as cable TV, security systems or generators.

 A visual check of grounding can be done by inspecting the wire that connects the electrical panel near the meter to the ground rod.
-Typically, this is a copper wire about 1/4″ in diameter and can be seen going down into the soil.
+Typically, this is a copper wire about one-fourth-inch in diameter and can be seen going down into the soil.
 Below the surface, the wire is connected to one or more ground rods.
 The tops of the ground rods are typically below the surface and may not be easy to inspect.
 However, sometimes ground rods extend a few inches above the surface, making it easy to inspect the connection.

 In some cases, problems with ground rods are easy to see.
 Rods that are not fully installed may extend a foot or more above the surface of the soil.
 This reduces the effectiveness of the ground.
 Ground rods that are bent over, have disconnected wires or are severely corroded must be replaced.
 Ground rods that are installed in rocky or dry soil should be checked to make sure they still have a low resistance.
 If soil conditions change due to drainage or other factors that affect soil moisture, a ground rod that was acceptable at the time of installation may no longer meet approved requirements.